Rahulsharma0810/notes-rvsharma-com/LLM/MCP Server.md

 And the Send the details back to you email, as well add a calendar invite.

-To achieve all of these things, you need to manage of  auth, input/output schemas and Format.
+To achieve all of these things, you need to manage with auth, input/output schemas and Format.
 With MCP you can streamline these efforts and work under protocol.